rachitnigam/rachitnigam.com/content/post/first-two-years.md

 #### Fall 2018

 I started at Cornell and was terrified that I would not be able to find an advisor.
-I setup meetings with the PL faculty and Cornell and decided to do a rotation with [Adrian Sampson][adrian] during the fall and switch to working with [Nate Foster][nate].
+I set up meetings with the PL faculty and Cornell and decided to do a rotation with [Adrian Sampson][adrian] during the fall and switch to working with [Nate Foster][nate].